Skip to main content

 Biosketch

-My lab is interested in the intersection of cancer signaling pathways and metabolism, with the ultimate aim to translate these findings for novel metabolic imaging applications.
+My lab is interested in the intersection of signaling pathways and metabolism, with the ultimate aim to translate these findings for novel metabolic imaging applications.

 Hyperpolarized magnetic resonance spectroscopy (HP-MRS) is a unqiue metabolic imaging platform that enables real-time, non-invasive detection of metabolic flux in living cells and model organisms.
 I have pioneered the development of reporter genes for HP-MRS by genetically modifying cells to over-express bacterial and mammalian enzymes.
-Leveraging my expertise in molecular biology, I am now investigating oncogenic signaling and metabolic pathways.
+Leveraging my expertise in molecular biology, I am now investigating growth factor signaling and metabolic pathways.

 Research/Clinical Keywords